jtyr/ansible-zabbix_server/README.md

     - mysql
     - zabbix_server

-# Change default Logging configuration
-- name: Example 4
+- name: Example of how to change default Logging configuration
   hosts: machine4
   vars:
     # Increase the default log file size for log rotation to 10MB